guardian/support-service-lambdas/README.md

 The full workflow is currently:
 Zuora Callout > AWS CloudFront > AWS API Gateway (Lambda Proxy Integration) > AWS Lambda

+An additional CloudFront distribution is currently required because callouts do not support SNI, and the default CloudFront distribution (which gets set up in front of API Gateway) seems to require it.

 # Running locally

-When the Lambda is triggered, AWS uses the handleRequest method as the entry point.
+AWS has been configured to use the handleRequest method as the entry point for this Lambda.
 However, uploading new Lambda code to test every change during development would be a laborious process.

 All of the 'real work' is handled by cancellationAttemptForPayload, so to get fast feedback when developing simply call this method with a sample payload and execute `sbt run`.